Jiemas/nine-sols-modding/README.md

 A mod that makes Ji harder by increasing health, attack sequence length, move variety, and speed.
 The goal was to make the boss fight around as hard as unmodded Normal Eigong.

 # Installation
-Can use a mod manager of your choice or manual installation.
+- Can use a mod manager of your choice or manual installation.
+- For mod manager, no extra steps required
+- For manual installation, in addition to placing the dll file appropriately, the zip file includes 'EnlightenedJiBundle'
+   - Move 'EnlightenedJiBundle' to the AppData folder of NineSols
+      - Ex: Users\XXX\Data\LocalLow\RedCandleGames\NineSols
+   - Incorrect placement will result in a normal-colored Ji
-More info on modding is on the [Nine Sols Wiki Page on Modding](https://ninesols.wiki.gg/wiki/Community:Modding).
+- More info on modding is on the [Nine Sols Wiki Page on Modding](https://ninesols.wiki.gg/wiki/Community:Modding).

 # Changes
 ## General